AY2223S1-CS2103T-T10-2/tp/docs/DeveloperGuide.md

 **FABook** was built across 13 weeks, with the first 7 weeks being used to understand the foundation it was built upon, [**AddressBook Level-3**](https://nus-cs2103-ay2223s1.github.io/tp/), as well as conceptualize, design and plan out the implementation of **FABook**.
-The 6 remaining weeks were used to incrementally implement functionalities on a weekly basis.
+The 6 remaining weeks were used to incrementally implement functionalities on a milestone basis.

 ### Difficulty Level

-Given that each of us had to work on a similar individual project(iP) before banding together to work on this project, if the difficulty of the individual project is a 5, the difficulty of implementing **FABook** as an application is a 9.
+Given that each of us had to work on a similar individual project(iP) before banding together to work on this project, assuming the difficulty of the individual project is a 5, the difficulty of implementing **FABook** as an application is a 9.
 This is due to the following:
 * Given more freedom to explore and create an application based on our team's ideas, this encouraged us to push for more complex logic designs.
+* We were inheriting from a brownfield project and thus had to understand the logic of the code base that was given to us.
 * Working in a team environment meant that there was a need to discuss and delegate tasks on a regular basis, which led to administrative challenges.

 ### Challenges Faced